aws-amplify/docs/js/start.md

 **If You Change Your Mind**

 You can update a service by running `amplify update <category-name>`.
 If you no longer want to use a service you can delete it with `amplify remove <category-name>`.
-Lastly, you can wipe out the whole project by runnig `amplify delete` (Warning: This will attempt to delete everything locally and in the cloud and reset your project as if you never ran `amplify init`).
+Lastly, you can wipe out the whole project by running `amplify delete` (Warning: This will attempt to delete everything locally and in the cloud and reset your project as if you never ran `amplify init`).

 ## Step 4.
 Integrate AWS Resources